Top 10 Gordie Howe Cards of All-Time

 While it is certainly not a cheap card, this second-year release is a great option for collectors who want an early Gordie Howe card but can't or won't drop a grand or more for a hockey card.
 Sporting virtually the same image as his rookie, 1952-53 Parkhurst includes a larger image, brighter colors, and a much cleaner design since the stats are not on the front.
 The card also incorporates a facsimile signature.

 What a difference a few years can make.
 As far as the print quality, 1953-54 Parkhurst looks like a decade worth of improvements have taken place in comparison to the previous two editions.
 The layout is similar to 1952-53 Parkhurst with a white border and facsimile autograph.

 Quality printing and vivid colors combine to make the 1954-55 Topps Gordie Howe card one of the most visually-pleasing of the bunch.
 The set also has the distinction of being the very first hockey product from Topps.

 1957-58 Topps Gordie Howe #42

 Several years passed before the second hockey product from Topps was released.
 The 1957-58 Topps design takes a step back from 1954-55 Topps, more resembling the early Parkhurst design.
 This Gordie Howe card goes heavy on red and features a white border.

 Taking the Gordie Howe autographed card to the next level, the former great has been paired with other Hall of Fame players to make for a very intriguing collectible.
-Among the many dual and triple autographed cards, Wayne Gretzky, Bobby Orr, Bobby Hull and Steve Yzerman are some of the most common pairings.
+Among the many dual and triple autographed cards, fellow greats like Wayne Gretzky, Bobby Orr, Bobby Hull and Steve Yzerman are some of the most common pairings.